elecbrandy/freshpink/content/posts/post-4.md

 ### 3-1. setting

 #### 3-1-1.
 Create a Series Data File
 First, you need to create a data file that contains the information about the documents in each series.
-Create a YAML file under Hugo’s `data*/` folder to manage the series information.
+Create a YAML file under Hugo’s `data*/` folder to manage the series information..

 Example: `data/series/freshPink.yaml`